How to set up Proton VPN on pfSense 2.5.x

 • Protocol: Any

-• Source: Single Host or Alias and add the IP of the device you wish to exclude
+• Source: Single Host or Alias and add the IP of the device to exclude

 • Destination: Any